Skoda Enyaq Coupe review

 The screen also has very clear graphics and a quick processor, which means you won’t be swearing at the dashboard in frustration whenever you want to do something routine like adjust the cabin temperature.
 Skoda also treated the Coupe to a couple of software updates, including a better public charging map (which still isn’t quite as good as Tesla’s system), some rather convenient hot keys on the screen and support for over-the-air updates.

-It’s the same story with boot space.
-The Coupe has 570 litres of luggage space, which is only 15 litres less than you get in the standard Enyaq.
+The Enyaq Coupe has 570 litres of luggage space, which is only 15 litres less than you get in the standard Enyaq.
 That doesn’t sound like much of a sacrifice, but it’s worth noting that Skoda measures both cars’ boot capacities up to the level of the parcel shelf.
 The SUV can carry far more if you’re prepared to load it up to the roof.

 What’s it like to drive?

-If we’re being honest, it’s not that different to the Enyaq SUV.
+The Enyaq Coupe is not that different to drive than the Enyaq SUV.
 But that’s not such a bad thing because the standard car is an excellent starting point.
-Skoda also updated the Enyaq in 2023, increasing the performance of its electric motors across the range.

-Now, the most basic Enyaq Coupe 85 is powered by a new 286hp electric motor mounted on the rear axle.
-It has a whopping 82hp more than the old entry-level iV 80 – and that’s had a profound effect on the way the car accelerates.
+The most basic Enyaq Coupe 85 is now powered by a 286hp electric motor mounted on the rear axle.
+It has a whopping 82hp more than the original entry-level iV 80 – and that’s had a profound effect on the way the car accelerates.
 The 85 can sprint from 0–62mph in 6.7 seconds, which is a whole two seconds quicker than the old 80 variant could manage.

 The new motor has loads of power in reserve, too.
 It produces 545Nm of torque (pulling power) which, to put that another way, is around 100Nm more than you get in a Porsche 911 Carrera.
 That means the Enyaq Coupe 85 is great at overtaking – simply flex your big toe and you’ll scythe past your victim in a silent fury of speed.

-You can also have a four-wheel drive version of the Enyaq Coupe, called the 85x.
-It has an extra electric motor on the front axle.
-We’re struggling to find a reason to recommend it, though, because it’s barely any faster than the single motor model and it can’t travel as far on a single charge, yet it costs almost £4,000 more.
+You can also have a four-wheel drive version of the Enyaq Coupe called the 85x.
+This has an extra electric motor on the front axle.
+We’re struggling to find a reason to recommend it, though, because it’s barely any faster than the single motor model, can’t travel as far on a single charge, yet it costs almost £4,000 more.

 In fact, it has the same amount of power as the 85 – and its 0-62mph time is only 0.1 seconds faster.
 The only reason you’d opt for it over the rear-wheel drive model is if you need the extra grip for scrabbling along shattered country lanes or snow-covered roads.